akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/file-and-resource-directives/getFromResource.rst

 Completes GET requests with the content of the given classpath resource.

-For details refer to :ref:`getFromFile` which works the same way but obtaining the file from the filesystem instead of the applications classpath.
+For details refer to :ref:`-getFromFile-` which works the same way but obtaining the file from the filesystem instead of the applications classpath.

 Note that it's not required to wrap this directive with ``get`` as this directive will only respond to ``GET`` requests.